 The best way to separate your personal liability from your business is by setting up a corporation.

 When you set up a corporation you must keep your business assets and your personal assets separate.

 In practice this means that you need to keep separate business and personal banking accounts, you need to keep a record of all your business activities, and you need to comply with all business regulations.

 Formally setting up a business entity is in most cases pretty straightforward and can be done online.

 If you don’t incorporate a company, you will by default be operating your business as a sole proprietor.

 As a sole proprietor, you are personally responsible for any business liabilities created by your business even though your business and you are the one and the same entity.

-Make sure that before you embark on your Digital Nomad journey you review all the business entities that are available to you and weigh all the factors to decide which one is the best suitable to you.
+Make sure that before you embark on your Digital Nomad journey you review all the business entities that are available to you and weigh all the factors to decide which one is the best suitable for you.

 When you become a Digital Nomad (or self-employed) all of the above obligations will fall on you.

 Your obligations will also depend on the business structure that you chose.
-The most common form of business structures for Digital Nomads are Sole Proprietorship or a corporation.
+The most common form of business structures for Digital Nomads are Sole Proprietorship or a Corporation.